"It's very, very versatile."

-"The user interface is good."
+"The application performance monitoring is pretty good."

 "Devo has a lot of cloud connectors, but they need to do a little bit of work there.
 They've got good integrations with the public cloud, but there are a lot of cloud SaaS systems that they still need to work with on integrations, such as Salesforce and other SaaS providers where we need to get access logs."